Making Applesauce at Home – By Hand or KitchenAid

 Once you have your finished bowl of applesauce, you can cover it and put it right in the refrigerator, and toss or compost the peels/cores.

-Whatever container you choose to use, wash them thoroughly, then spoon the applesauce into them.
+Whatever container you choose to use, wash them thoroughly, then spoon the leftover applesauce into them.
 Don’t forget to date the top – either write on the lid or use one of those handy dandy labels that wash off in the dishwasher.

 Put them right in the freezer, and enjoy for months to come!